tvdboom/fortress/README.md

 #### Armory

-Buy, upgrade and place weapons on the fortress' wall.
+Buy, upgrade and place/reorder weapons on the fortress' wall.
 The player can also buy one-off explosives.

 #### Technology